Delft-RCafe/resources/themes/research_package/walkthrough.md

 # remove .Rprofile if present
 ```

+The structure includes setting up `.gitignore`, and `.Rbuildignore` to ignore files that shouldn't be tracked
+in git and shouldn't be included in the R package.
+It also
+sets up essential R package files like `DESCRIPTION` and `NAMESPACE`,
+with some initial dependencies.
+Most importantly, it sets up the
+`analysis/` directory which will contain the main analysis
+of the research project, including data, code, and manuscript (with formatting).

 Some files will need to be modified.

 You can add your information to the `DESCRIPTION` file under `Authors@R`, as